 The NYRR Developmental Track and Field Series is a comprehensive spring program for kids of all athletic abilities in grades 3–8 currently attending New York City public schools.
 Students learn about and develop active lifestyles through running, throwing, and jumping events.
 This program is ideal for schools with running teams, a teacher who has a group of students eager to try a new sport, or an enthusiastic coach-teacher who wants to get kids moving.

 The series, which started in 2004, the series is FREE for all New York City public schools, thanks to a partnership between the New York Road Runners and the New York City Department of Education’s Office of School Wellness Programs.

-Schools participating in this free program are invited to series of fun and instructive track meets held during the school day at locations throughout the 5 boroughs.The events begin in March and culminate with a City Championship at Icahn Stadium in June.
-Coaches and teachers supported with expert training clinics, and a complete track and field training program backed by our online library of online videos and resources.
+Schools participating in this free program are invited to a series of fun and instructive track meets held during the school day at locations throughout the 5 boroughs.The events begin in March and culminate with the NYRR DTFS City Championship at Icahn Stadium at the end of May.
+Coaches and teachers are supported with an expert training clinic and a complete track and field training program backed by our online library of videos and resources.

 Participation in the program is designed to be straightforward for all schools.

 We have gathered the answers to many of the most frequently asked questions about the NYRR Developmental Track & Field Series.

 For more information on the NYRR Developmental Track and Field Series, contact us at: